RayHightower/RayHightower.com/_posts/2015-11-16-parallella-in-5-minutes-rubyconf-2015.markdown

 ### More Details on Parallella

-Summarizing the Parallella in a 5-minute lightning talk presented a challenge.
+Summarizing Parallella in a 5-minute lightning talk presented a challenge.
 I had to skip some details.
 If your appetite has been stimulated and you'd like to know more, here are some resources for you:

 * [Madison Ruby](http://rayhightower.com/blog/2015/08/22/madison-ruby-and-parallella/)
 * [Parallella Quick Start Guide](/blog/2014/07/07/parallella-quick-start-guide-with-gotchas/)